zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

 fi
 ```

 ### STEP 2.
 Clustering
 ![](img/uparseotu_algo.jpg)
 [Clustering](https://www.drive5.com/usearch/manual/uparseotu_algo.html)

 This step will cluster sequences into Operational Taxonomy Unit (OTU), then generate representative OTU sequences and OTU table.
 OTU generation pipelines in AMPtk uses UPARSE clustering with 97% similarity (this can be changed).

+Note: at clustering step, we used merged sequence from STEP1 as an input and we will generate clustered sequences file and OTU table.

 ```bash
 if [ ! -f $BASE.otu_table.txt ];  then